 The food was not without words.

-This cafe with green doors & windows and brick walls in Landour Bazaar was my last stop in Landour.
-Walls of Clock tower cafe were like the grand finale of words.
+This cafe with green doors & windows and brick walls in the bazaar was my last stop in the village.
+Walls of Clock Tower cafe were like the grand finale of words.
 Check a glimpse of what I saw & read here:

-As I went around walking on the famous walking Gol Chakkar of Landour, I would meet more wit, humor and nuggets of wisdom.
+As I went around walking on the famous walking Gol Chakkar of the famous village, I would meet more wit, humor, and nuggets of wisdom.